Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks

 Opinion dynamics originally grew from a need to mathematically understand psychological experiments on the behavior of individuals in group settings \cite{sherif1935study,Asch1956,French1956}.
 Notable among these is the DeGroot model \cite{DeGroot1974}, where agents in a network average their neighbors' opinion in an iterative manner.
 With this procedure, the entire group asymptotically approaches a state where they all share a single opinion, a phenomenon known as \emph{consensus}.
 While the DeGroot model is highly influential, it is clear that consensus is not always approached in reality.
 This problematic aspect of the DeGroot model and other similar models inspired follow-up work aiming to account for disagreement among agents \cite{friedkin1990,HegselmannKrause2002,Deffuant2002}.

-However, opinions are often influenced not only by others' opinions but by personal inclinations or beliefs; for instance, each agent in the Friedkin-Johnsen model \cite{friedkin1990} updates her opinion at each step by averaging her neighbors' opinions (as in the DeGroot model) and then averaging the result with her initial opinion, which represents her innate beliefs.
-Other models adjust whether interactions with neighbors cause an agent to conform or be unique \cite{Altafini2013,duggins2017}.
+However, opinions are often influenced not only by others' opinions but by personal inclinations or beliefs; for instance, each agent in the Friedkin-Johnsen model \cite{friedkin1990} updates her opinion at each step by averaging her neighbors' opinions (as in the DeGroot model) and then averaging the result with her initial opinion, which represents her innate beliefs. \ifeight Other similar models includes ones which adjust whether interactions with neighbors cause an agent to conform or be unique \cite{Altafini2013,duggins2017}; look at bias assimilation \cite{Dandekar_bias_2012}; or consider competitive contagion and product adoption \cite{kempe2003maximizing, bharathi2007competitive, fazeli2017competitive, amini2009marketing}. \else Other models adjust whether interactions with neighbors cause an agent to conform or be unique \cite{Altafini2013,duggins2017}.
 Dandekar et al. \cite{Dandekar_bias_2012} look at bias assimilation, in which agents weigh the average of their neighbors' opinions by an additional bias factor.
-Another relevant line of research is the competitive contagion and product adoption in the marketing literature \cite{kempe2003maximizing, bharathi2007competitive, fazeli2017competitive, amini2009marketing}, where individuals' choices of products and services are influenced both by personal tastes and desires and by others' choices, a phenomenon commonly known as the network effect.
-Authors in \cite{centola_2005} use a threshold diffusion model to numerically study cascades of self‐reinforcing support for a highly unpopular norm on social networks.
+Another relevant line of research is the competitive contagion and product adoption in the marketing literature \cite{kempe2003maximizing, bharathi2007competitive, fazeli2017competitive, amini2009marketing}, where individuals' choices of products and services are influenced both by personal tastes and desires and by others' choices, a phenomenon commonly known as the network effect. \fi Authors in \cite{centola_2005} use a threshold diffusion model to numerically study cascades of self‐reinforcing support for a highly unpopular norm on social networks.